Skip to content

 Both parents have the right to parental leave so each can take up to 18 weeks leave per child, to be used before the child’s 18th birthday.

 Normally you have to take parental leave in blocks of one week or more.
-However, parents of a child on Disability Living Allowance (see this page) or Personal Independence Payment (see this page in the Adults’ section) can take leave one day at a time.
+However, parents of a child on Disability Living Allowance (see: Financial Benefits – Tab 2 >) or Personal Independence Payment (see Financial Benefits & Support – Tab 4 > can take leave one day at a time.
 This means you could use parental leave for regular hospital visits.

 The maximum amount of leave a parent can take for any one child in one year is normally four weeks, but your employer can let you take a longer period of parental leave each year if they wish.

 If you take four weeks parental leave or fewer, you are guaranteed you can return to your same job.
-If you take more than four weeks and it is not reasonably possible for you to be allowed to return to your old job, you are entitled to a similar job with the same or better status as the previous one.
+If you take more than four weeks and it is not reasonably possible for you to be allowed to return to your old job, you are entitled to a similar job.
+This must have the same or better status than the previous one.

 Your employer can ask you to postpone your leave for up to six months if it would cause disruption to their business.
 If this happens to you, you can get specialist advice: